Valencian language: Politico-linguistic controversy

 Later studies showed that the results differ significantly depending on the way the question is posed; the findings of the most recent work on polling indicate that Valencians today do widely agree that Valencian and Catalan belong to the same language, but that the wording of the question significantly alters the result, even more so than other statistically significant factors - which are the respondent's ideology, language skill and use, and ethnic self-identification: thus, references to Catalonia produce a measurable downturn in support and mentioning diversity within the same language strengthens their agreement.

 The ambiguity regarding the term Valencian and its relation to Catalan has sometimes led to confusion and controversy.
 In 2004, during the drafting of the European Constitution, the regional governments of Spain where a language other than Spanish is co-official were asked to submit translations into the relevant language in question.
 Since different names are used in Catalonia ("Catalan") and in the Valencian Community ("Valencian"), the two regions each provided one version, which were identical to each other.

+Sample text

+Article 1 of the Universal Declaration of Human Rights in Valencian:Tots els éssers humans naixen lliures i iguals en dignitat i en drets i, dotats com estan de raó i de consciència, s’han de comportar fraternalment els uns amb els altres.Article 1 of the Universal Declaration of Human Rights in English:All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.